 - Extra flour for dusting

-- Place the bread flour in a large bowl and whisk in the yeast.
+- Place the bread flour and salt in a large bowl and whisk in the yeast.

 - Pour the warm water into a measuring jug and add the honey.
 Mix well.